 Who would have thought that the design giant Adobe will create their own Canva?
-It is easy to see why the simple-to-use and user friendly Canva is so successful, and it is actually not that big a surprise that Adobe – usually known for endless options, hidden settings and taking years to master – decided to join the flow.
+It is easy to see why the simple-to-use and user friendly ebook cover design tool Canva is so successful, and it is actually not that big a surprise that Adobe – usually known for endless options, hidden settings and taking years to master – decided to join the flow introducing Adobe Spark.

-Read on to learn how to design beautiful book covers with this easy to use tool on your computer, tablet of straight from your mobile, and compare Spark to Canva.
+Read on to learn how to design a beautiful ebook cover with this easy to use tool on your computer, tablet, or straight from your mobile, and compare Adobe Spark to Canva.

 Adobe Spark: what is it?